JabRef/JabRefOnline/_sections/20-features.md

 ### Integrates to your environment
 Launch external applications: PDF viewers, web browser

-Insert citations into TeXstudio, LyX, Kile, LatexEditor, Emacs, Vim, and WinEdt
+Insert citations into TeXstudio, LyX, Kile, Emacs, TeXmaker, Vim, and WinEdt

 ### Automatic Key generation
 BibTeX keys can be automatically generated in a customizable way from document data, e.g. using author names, title and year.